Complete Mage: Armored mage

-Rare is the fighter who hasn't envied the wizard's bag of magical tricks.
+Rare is the fighter who has not envied the wizard's bag of magical tricks.
 Although even the most basic arcane spell remains beyond a fighter's abilities, those who aspire to such talents can, with practice, learn to cast simple arcane spells while wearing light armor.
 On its own, this alternative feature grants little benefit to a single-classed fighter; only in conjunction with one or more levels of sorcerer, wizard, or a similar arcane spellcasting class does this ability come into play.

 Curse breaker

 Most paladins use their divinely granted powers to combat diseases that plague their allies.
 Paladins with an interest in the arcane particularly those who battle necromancers sometimes prefer to learn to counteract the effects of magical curses.

 Divine counterspell

 Although the ability to turn undead is arguably a defining cleric characteristic, some clerics (and paladins) find that they can be even more effective crusaders by opposing evil spellcasters.
 The ability to negate an enemy spellcasters magic grants a character an unexpected edge.